VincenzoMarcovecchio/portfolio-v2/content/2022-09-20-vuejs-number-counter-animation.md

   - vuejs
 ---

-Keep track of the number changing with a sparkle of animation
+Keep track of the number changing with a sparkle of animation.
+Can be used while fetching an API or for any similar purpose.